frobijn/nF_nanoframework.github.io/content/versioning/nano-devices-json.md

     - The firmware/target of the device matches the names specified by *DeviceTypes* combined with *DeviceTypeTargets*.
     - The platform of the device matches the names specified in *Platforms*.
     - The system serial number or module serial number matches any of the numbers specified for one of the *DeviceSelection* (if specified), regardless of the target specified for the device.
-- If *FirmwareArchivePath* is specified, an additional criterion is that the firmware for the device must be present in the firmware archive.
+- If *FirmwareArchivePath* is specified, an additional criterion is that the firmware for a hardware device must be present in the firmware archive.

 ## Hierarchy of configuration files